-Here we would like to state the reasons why we migrated to fast and smooth SiteGround hosting.
-None of these points are just marketing words.
-We are using SiteGround, and these reasons are real facts that let us use SiteGround with lots of confidence.
+Here we would like to state a few reasons why you may consider migrating to fast and smooth SiteGround hosting.
 However, here we are focusing on WordPress hosting perspective.

 1. Stress-free website migration